Slesa/launchy/trunk/Launchy_QT/readme.txt

 Done for 2.1:
 .
+Added rescue mode (new shortcut in start menu)
+.
 Fixed the database update timer
 .
 Limited the transparency to a minimum of 15%
 .
 Fixed the centering problem when multiple monitors in use